A life altering accident left Mike Hodgskin needing to relearn how to move, stand and walk.

 Several of the emergency responders could not believe he was still alive; his legs were pointing in opposite directions and witnesses feared he had lost them completely.

-For three months after the accident he would not be able to weight bare, and metal bars were needed to hold himself together.
+For three months after the accident he would not be able to weight bear, and metal bars were needed to hold himself together.

 A year on his bladder has healed, however his pelvis is misaligned, causes him pain and may require future surgery to repair.